ayushi282/harrypotter/README.md

 The details should include at least: name, category, effect, incantation, creator and a link to the wiki (you may use the other fields/data provided by the API as/if you want)

-You may choose to design the app in your own way, and there are no restrictions for the technologies you can use.

-But here are some suggestions for your consideration:

-- Frontend framework/library: React / Angular / Vue / Svelte / Next, etc.

-- Design system: Patternfly / Material / Fluent Design / Carbon, / Bootstrap etc.

 The base url for the graphql API is: